Rural Khmer house: Khmer house

 The original Khmer house is a stilt house, or pile, house.
 The structure consists of evenly spaced wooden pilings that extend from the ground to the eaves or the roof ridge historically called ridge-post framing.
 No provision is made at ground level for any form of wall cladding or protection against wind and rain; by day this area provides shade and serves as a living space for the inhabitants and their livestock.
 The upper floor, which is closed on all four sides, provides sleeping accommodation during the night; clothes, furniture and objects of value are stored here.
 A gable roof with an open truss completes the structure.

 Depending on social status or financial possibilities, this basic structure may vary.
-Such variations can often be seen in the partitioning of the upper floor: the division between the parents’ room, or the area set aside for the children, may be extended to include a large veranda, thus providing a separation from the private part of the house.
+Such variations can often be seen in the partitioning of the upper floor: the division between the parents' room, or the area set aside for the children, may be extended to include a large veranda, thus providing a separation from the private part of the house.
 According to the size of the building, further variations may be found: to avoid too great a span width, and economise on material, larger buildings no longer have a simple pitched roof.

 Based on the framework and depending on the size of the building, 1 – 3 pitched roofs are placed alongside each other; the central roof will be noticeably smaller and narrower.
-A hip roof is another variation of the typical roof of a Khmer house; this construction requires a large amount of material and is complicated, so that it is rarely seen.
+A hip roof is another variation of the typical roof of a Khmer house; this construction requires a large amount of material and is complicated, so it is rarely seen.
 The shape of the roof defines the different house types.
 The Khmer house is an example of indigenous materials used with a traditional design called vernacular architecture.

 The rural Khmer house: a functional dwelling

 The rural Khmer house is a perfect example of a dwelling whose simple structure serves its main functions.
 As well as providing a living and working area, the building serves as a shelter, which is of vital importance in the everyday life of a home in a rural setting that is exposed to the elements.
-During the day the house functions as a large umbrella.
+During the day, the house functions as a large umbrella.
 Work and life go on at ground level, where the most effective shade is provided.
 This area is used for eating and resting, as well as craftwork and various other tasks such as the repair of farm equipment.

-As the space below the building is dry and easily accessible some less used areas at its outer limits are used for storage; for example people may collect and store wood here until they are able to build the next house for their relatives.
+As the space below the building is dry and easily accessible, some less-used areas at its outer limits are used for storage; for example, people may collect and store wood here until they are able to build the next house for their relatives.
 People do not stay upstairs during the day; they only sleep here at night.
 A separate room beside the main living space, which is often a step lower than the upper floor, is reserved for cooking.